 This is especially true for apartments in states with naturally humid climates like California and Florida, which can experience mold infestations even without an accident that causes water damage.
 Landlords in those states should know how to prepare for mold and already have a plan to deal with possible infestations before their tenants’ health is affected.

+Having mold in your apartment can be dangerous.
 Mold poses different health risks depending on the person who is affected.
 Children or adults with asthma are particularly vulnerable to mold, as it can cause sneezing, coughing, respiratory problems, itchy eyes, and other physical symptoms.

 For those that come in contact with particularly harmful mold, such as black mold in their apartment, they need to be aware of the health risks and notice the signs.
 For example, itchiness, rashes, or trouble breathing that goes away when you leave your apartment is a clear sign of a mold infestation.

-The best defense against mold growths is to find an apartment that is well-kept and protected against mold.
+The best defense against mold growth is to find an apartment that is well-kept and protected against mold.
 However, controlling moisture is a great step towards curbing mold, even if the tenant takes matters into their own hands.
 This includes standing moisture as well as cleaning up any spills so they don’t seep into carpets and floorboards.

 The last thing everyone should understand is that not all molds are dangerous.
-The mold that forms on bathrooms tiles, for instance, is harmless and just needs a good scrubbing.
+The mold that forms on bathroom tiles, for instance, is harmless and just needs a good scrubbing.
 Knowing the difference will help you choose a course of action.
 In general, if the mold smells, it’s the bad kind.

 It’s important to you and your family’s health to recognize a mold problem before it gets out of control.
 This means recognizing mold colonies by sight and smell and also by their potential symptoms.
 The causes of mold are related to moisture and can often be prevented by conscientious tenants.